ApayRus/EngEasy-content/pages/lessons/5-this-that-what/en.md

 ## Household items {new}

-book
+a book
-pen
+a pen
-phone
+a phone
-table
+a table
-chair
+a chair
-bag
+a bag
-key
+a key
-cup
+a cup
-clock
+a clock
-door
+a door

 ## Demonstratives and Question Words {new}